 Recordings of his music can be found on New Amsterdam Records (NOW Ensemble, Awake), Innova Recordings (Mariel Roberts, nonextraneous sounds), Darling Records (Darmstadt Staatsorchester, Soli fan tutti), TRANSIT’s self-released TRANSIT EP, and Crescent Phase Records (Madera Quintet, Five at Play.)

-Friar is Senior Lecturer of Composition at the USC Thornton School of Music, and was formerly Lecturer in Composition at the UCLA Herb Alpert School of Music.
-His graduate studies were at Princeton University, where he held the Harold W. Dodds Honorific Fellowship and the Roger Sessions Fellowship.
+Friar is Assistant Professor of Practice in Composition at the USC Thornton School of Music, and was formerly Lecturer in Composition at the UCLA Herb Alpert School of Music.
+He received a Ph.D. and M.F.A. in Music Composition from Princeton University, where he held the Harold W. Dodds Honorific Fellowship and the Roger Sessions Fellowship.
 He graduated summa cum laude from UCLA in 2007 with B.A.’s in Music and Psychology.
-His principal teachers have been Steve Mackey, Paul Lansky, Dmitri Tymoczko, Paul Chihara, and Ian Krouse.
+His principal teachers have been Steve Mackey, Paul Lansky, Dmitri Tymoczko, and Paul Chihara.